Training, Support and Recruitment Specialist

 - Plan and implement one day conference for SESPs to enhance knowledge of IEP process, disabilities, behavior and emotional issues, Trauma and learning, navigating the system, and other topics specific to SESPs and the professionals that serve them

-- Other duties and responsibilities as requested by RTSC Director.
+- Attend FCSN or RTSC project meetings as required.
+Other duties and responsibilities as requested by RTSC Director.

 - Expertise in complex childhood trauma, especially as it impact the learning process and academic performance

-- Willingness to work occasional evenings or weekend days.
+- Requires Massachusetts license, access to a vehicle and willingness to work occasional evenings or weekend days.

 The Federation for Children with Special Needs (FCSN) embraces the diversity of our staff and is committed to increasing the diversity of our organization.
-As an Affirmative Action/EEO employer, FCSN is also committed to providing equal employment opportunities to all employees and candidates for employment without regard to race, religion, color, national origin, ancestry, ethnicity, sex, pregnancy, gender identity, sexual orientation, age, physical or mental disability, genetic information, veteran status, or any other legally protected status or designation.
-We welcome parents of children with special needs or those with a disability to apply!
+As an EEO employer, FCSN is committed to providing equal employment opportunities to all employees and candidates for employment without regard to race, religion, color, national origin, ancestry, ethnicity, sex, pregnancy, gender identity, sexual orientation, age, physical or mental disability, genetic information, veteran status, or any other legally protected status or designation.
+Also, we welcome parents of children with special needs or those with a disability to apply!